Diabetes treatment with insulin

 How is insulin injected?

 Insulin can be injected using a needle and syringe, cartridge, or prefilled pen systems.
-Insulin pumps are also available.
+Insulin pumps are also available to deliver insulin at a pre-set rate from a small machine about the size of a pack of cards.

 Where on the body should insulin be injected?